JSS95/dawiq/doc/source/user-guide/model.rst

             fromQt_converter=lambda args: CustomClass(*args),
         ))

-    delegate = DataclassDelegate()
-    mapper = DataclassMapper()
-    mapper.setItemDelegate(delegate)

 .. figure:: ../_images/model-converter-example.jpg
    :align: center

    Widget with model compatible to custom type

 Note that the dataclass defines default value, but the widget is still empty.
-Default value is not updated to model and to empty widget, in order to distinguish the intensional empty input by the user.
+Default value is not updated to the model and to the empty widget, in order to distinguish the intensional empty input by the user.